JasonKrahn/winnpro-website/content/pages/home.md

   ## What We Do

   We strive to achieve long-term relationships with our partners and customers.
-We recognize the value of experience, hard work, and standing by your word; listening to your needs to understand your specifications and create the space you want.
+We recognize the value of experience, hard work, and standing by your word; listening to your needs to understand your specifications and create the commercial space you want.

   ### [Browse a selection of our completed projects](/projects)